Anneliese van der Pol: 2010s

 In September 2011, Van der Pol was cast to perform in For the Record: Tarantino in Concert, conceived and directed by Shane Scheel and Christopher Lloyd Bratten.
 The show featured songs and scenes from the films of Quentin Tarantino, including Pulp Fiction and Inglourious Basterds, and ran from September 29 to November 12.
 Van der Pol continued to be part of the 'For the Record' series throughout 2012 with For the Record: John Hughes, For the Record: Baz Luhrmann and again in For the Record: Tarantino in Concert.
 She went on to record the production's first cast recording, For the Record: Tarantino which was released through LML Music on November 13, 2012.

 From April to May 2012, she starred as Marian Almond in the Pasadena Playhouse production of The Heiress.

 She played the lead role in the Arizona Theatre Company's production of Paul Gordon's new musical, Emma, which ran from December 1, 2012, to January 20, 2013.
 She returned to the Arizona Theatre Company in Stephen Wrentmore's production of The Importance of Being Earnest as Gwendolyn Fairfax.
 The show ran in Tucson from September 14, 2013, through October 5, 2013, and in Phoenix from October 10, 2013, through October 27, 2013.

 Van der Pol appeared in an industry reading for the highly anticipated Ghostlight, A New Musical, as the central role of Olive Thomas, in New York.
 Van der Pol was joined by Robert Cuccioli, Rachel Bay Jones, Jennifer Hope Wills, Trevor McQueen, and Kimberly Faye Greenberg.
 In July 2014, she played Millie Dillmount in the Will Rogers Memorial Center production of Thoroughly Modern Millie.

 On November 14, 2016, it was reported that Van der Pol would reprise her role as Chelsea Daniels for the second That's So Raven spin-off series Raven's Home, which premiered on July 21, 2017.
 She was a main cast member for the first four seasons.

 Personal life

 In 2006, van der Pol was arrested for DUI in Los Angeles after hitting a parked car and causing damage to two other cars according to the police.
 She had a blood alcohol level of 0.19, more than twice the legal limit in California.
 Van der Pol pleaded no contest to two misdemeanors.
-She was sentenced in 2007 and was ordered to go on probation for 36 months, as well as pay fines and assessments and attend an alcohol education program.
+She was sentenced in 2007, and was ordered to go on probation for 36 months, as well as pay fines and assessments and attend an alcohol education program.
 The probation ended in 2010.

 On December 23, 2023, van der Pol announced her engagement to her Raven's Home co-star Johnno Wilson.
 The pair married in Santa Barbara, California on December 11, 2024.
-On June 27, 2025, van der Pol and her husband announced they were expecting their first child.
+Their daughter was born on December 3, 2025.
+On August 26, 2026, van der Pol announced that she and her husband Wilson are expecting another daughter.